Course Name: Bristol Harbour Golf Club

-General Comments: Although we didn’t utilize them, Bristol Harbour is home to some fantastic practice facilities with a full range and expansive chipping and putting area.
+General Comments: Bristol Harbour is home to strong practice facilities with a full grass range and expansive shortgame area.
 I can’t speak for in-season play, but pace of play was great when we played.
-In addition to some of the friendliest staff I’ve ever met, the golf carts at this course were top notch, with accurate GPS and scoring in every cart.
+In addition to some of the friendliest staff I’ve ever met, the GPS golf carts here are also top notch.

 Verdict: With panoramic views of Lake Canandaigua and the surrounding hills, Bristol Harbour is a fun and interesting design and is one of the best public courses in Upstate New York.
 I highly recommend this course to those in the region.

 2 thoughts on “Review: Bristol Harbour Golf Club”